0x78f1935/Conway-s-Game-of-Life/README.md

  - F: Fullscreen

 ### If sandbox is enabled
- - Mouse Click: Add population to cell
+ - Left Mouse Button: Add population to cell
+ - Right Mouse Button: Nuke all cells